vikassharma217/libft/README.md

 make

-Include the library in your project:
+Include the library in project:

-Add libft.a to your project.
+Add libft.a to project.

-Include the libft.h header file in your source files.
+Include the libft.h header file in source files.

 Usage Example